Get 80% off your plan for your first 6 months.*

 Position your practice as a software expert by:

-• Getting certified: Become Xero certified to demonstrate your expertise
+• Getting certified: Join the Xero Partner Programme to demonstrate your expertise with MTD-compatible software.

 Compliance guidance

 Compliance guidance ensures sole traders meet HMRC's requirements throughout the year.
-MTD for IT shifts the relationship from annual support to ongoing assistance.
+MTD for IT shifts the relationship from annual support to ongoing assistance across four quarterly deadlines and a Final Declaration.

 Your compliance services can cover:

-• Final Declaration: Helping clients complete their end-of-year obligations
+• Final Declaration: Helping clients complete their end-of-year submission, confirming all quarterly updates are accurate and reporting any additional income.

-• Year-round support: Providing continuous guidance rather than once-a-year help
+• Year-round support: Providing continuous guidance rather than once-a-year help, which keeps clients compliant and reduces last-minute stress.

 Marketing your offering to sole traders

 Once you've defined your MTD services, you can reach potential clients through targeted marketing.
-These tactics help you connect with sole traders who are actively searching for help.
+These strategies help you connect with sole traders who are actively searching for help with the transition.

 Highlight your MTD expertise on your website